• Home

 Details

 The European Travel Information and Authorisation System (ETIAS) was initially scheduled to launch this year (2023), in efforts to strengthen borders around the European Union's (EU) Schengen Zone, making it an extra step that Non-EU nationals, including US and Canadian citizens, would have to take to enter countries a part of the Schengen agreement.
-However, the requirement for an ETIAS visa waiver has been postponed, according to the ETIAS website, with new plans to launch the following year in 2024.
-Read more about what's expected to come and why the delay has been implemented below.
+However, the requirement for an ETIAS visa waiver was postponed to 2024, and now to 2025.
+As we are approaching the new year, the EU still plans to have January 1st as the launch.
+There is still the question of whether the new rules will truly go into effect/be implemented on this date though.
+Read more about what's expected to come.

 What is the ETIAS?